FREE SHIPPING on orders of $85 or more

 More information is included under the topic Early Cantrell Notables in all our PDF Extended History products.

 Some of the Cantrell family moved to Ireland, but this topic is not covered in this excerpt.
 Another 45 words(3 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 To escape the political and religious persecution within England at the time, many English families left for the various British colonies abroad.
 The voyage was extremely difficult, though, and the cramped, dank ships caused many to arrive in the New World diseased and starving.
 But for those who made it, the trip was most often worth it.
 Many of the families who arrived went on to make valuable contributions to the emerging nations of Canada and the United States.
 An inquiry into the early roots of North American families reveals a number of immigrants bearing the name Cantrell or a variant listed above:

-Cantrell Settlers in the United States in the 17th Century
+Cantrell Settlers in United States in the 17th Century

-Cantrell Settlers in the United States in the 19th Century
+Cantrell Settlers in United States in the 19th Century

-Cantrell Settlers in the United States in the 20th Century
+Cantrell Settlers in United States in the 20th Century